Radzi Chinyanganya

-Munyaradzi Thomas Kingsley "Radzi" Chinyanganya (born 12 September 1986) is a British presenter and broadcaster.
+Munyaradzi Chinyanganya (born 12 September 1987) is a British television presenter and broadcaster.
 He co-presented the BBC children's TV programme Blue Peter from 2013 until 2019, and the ITV game show Cannonball in 2017.
 Previously he presented Wild on CBBC and was the host of Match of the Day Kickabout from 2013 until 2014, when Ben Shires took over.
-In October 2018, it was announced that Chinyanganya would be working for American professional wrestling company WWE for its NXT UK brand, as a backstage interviewer.
+He provided the commentary for the 2018 World's Ultimate Strongman.

 Early life

 Chinyanganya was born in Oxford, Oxfordshire, and lived there for his first ten years, subsequently moving to Wolverhampton where he spent his teenage years.
-He was born to a Scottish mother (from Dundee) and a Zimbabwean father.
+He was born to a Scottish mother and a Zimbabwean father.
 He attended Adams' Grammar School in Newport, Shropshire.
 A graduate of Loughborough University, he worked on Loughborough University's TV and radio station while a student.

 Following university he pursued an attempt to join the British skeleton bobsleigh team for the 2014 Winter Olympics, although he was unsuccessful in qualification rounds.